Opportunity Profile

 ABOUT THE UNIVERSITY OF ALABAMA

-UA is part of the University of Alabama System and located in the city of Tuscaloosa and is one of the nation’s premier public universities offering bachelor’s, master’s and doctoral degrees in more than 200 fields of study.
+The University of Alabama, part of The University of Alabama System, is located in the city of Tuscaloosa and is one of the nation’s premier public universities, offering bachelor’s, master’s and doctoral degrees in more than 200 fields of study.
 UA’s more than 1,000 acres of tree-lined pathways and state-of-the-art facilities are a source of inspiration for students, faculty and staff.
 UA is among the nation’s fastest-growing flagship universities with more than 40,000 undergraduate, graduate and professional students, attracting more than half of its students from out of state.
-The Carnegie Foundation lists The University of Alabama among the top doctoral research universities in the United States.
+The Carnegie Foundation lists The University of Alabama as an R1 institution, placing it among the top doctoral research universities in the United States.
 UA employs more than 2,100 faculty and was recognized in 2024 by Forbes magazine as one of America’s Best-In-State Employers and Best Employers for New Graduates.
 Faculty members work closely with students, and many involve students at the undergraduate, graduate and professional levels in basic and applied research.

 MISSION